British military: 7 Afghans killed in chaos at Kabul airport | Politics

 "Listen, sir, you need to calm down,'' one soldier told a man lying in the dirt, as another gave him an orange liquid. ''Calm down."
 It wasn't immediately clear whether those killed had been physically crushed, suffocated, or suffered a fatal heart attack in the crowds.
 Soldiers covered several corpses in white clothes to hide them from view.
 Other troops stood atop concrete barriers or shipping containers, trying to calm the crowd.
 Gunshots occasionally rang out.

+Amir Khan Motaqi, chief of the Taliban's guidance council, criticized America over the situation at the airport in an audio clip posted online Sunday.

+He described the US' actions as "tyranny'' — even as it is Taliban fighters who have beaten and shot at those trying to access the airport over the last week.

-Speaking to an Iranian state television channel late Saturday night in a video call, Taliban spokesman Mohammad Naeem blamed the deaths at the airport on the Americans in what quickly became a combative interview.
+"All Afghanistan is secure, but the airport which is managed by the Americans has anarchy,'' he said. ''The US should not defame itself, should not embarrass itself to the world and should not give this mentality to our people that (the Taliban) is a kind of enemy."
+Speaking to an Iranian state television channel late Saturday night in a video call, Taliban spokesman Mohammad Naeem also blamed the deaths at the airport on the Americans in what quickly became a combative interview.

 "The Americans announced that we would take you to America with us and people gathered at Kabul airport,'' Naeem said.
 "If it was announced right now in any country in the world, would people not go?"
 The host on Iranian state TV, which long has criticized America since the 1979 Islamic Revolution, quickly said: "It won't happen in Iran."
 Naeem responded: "Be sure this will happen anywhere."
 Thousands rushed the airport last Monday in the chaos that saw the US try to clear off the runway with low-flying attack helicopters.
 Several Afghans plunged to their deaths while hanging off the side of a US military cargo plane.
 It's been difficult to know the full scale of the deaths and injuries from the chaos.